Circular Orbits (\(e = 0\))#

 If a satellite remains at a constant location above the earth’s equator, then the orbit is a circular geostationary equatorial orbit, or GEO.
 For GEO, the radial vector from the center of the earth to the satellite must have the same angular velocity as the surface of the earth.

-However, for GEO, we are interested in the time it takes for the Earth to complete one rotation around its axis.
-This is slightly shorter than the synodic day, because the Earth is also moving around the sun as it rotates.
-If the Earth were fixed in space, the synodic and sidereal days would be equal length.
+The familiar, 24-hour, day is called the synodic day or solar day.
+The solar day is the time that it takes for the Sun to reach its maximum height in the sky on consecutive days.
+This is slightly longer than the sidereal day, because the Earth is also moving around the sun as it rotates.
+If the Earth were fixed in space relative to the sun, the synodic and sidereal days would be equal length.

 The radius of GEO is

-The altitude is then:
+The altitude of GEO is then:

 The speed at GEO is: